andrey-zotov/da356e24/README.md

   - Records will be merged using last modified timestamp in the S3 bucket
   - No deduplication of seed data is required
   - Conflict resolution is out of scope
-- Only basic cloud resource configuration is required, buckets and names - e.g. IAM roles and policies, netowrks, S3, EKS configuration is out of scope
+- Only basic cloud resource configuration is required, buckets and names - e.g. IAM roles and policies, networks, S3 bucket configuration, EKS configuration is out of scope
-- API or data updates authorization is out of scope of this exercise
+- API or data updates authentication and authorization are out of scope of this exercise

 ## Technical design
-High avaiability requirements are going to be satisfied by k8s deployment with multiple replicas.

 We have two main activities to focus on - data ingestion and API serving.

 ### Data ingeston
-Data updates are going to be delivered into write-only S3 bucket (write-only for senders; the bucket configuration is out of scope).
+Data updates are going to be delivered into write-only S3 bucket (write-only for senders).
 Data ingestion process should be able to preprocess data updates and store them in the form suitable for API serving.
 As the lead time requirements for data ingestion are relaxed, no real-time updates are needed, we're going to run batch job on the regular basis.
 The output of the data ingestion is highly dependent on the format required by API.